 The RAF and the Wolverhampton connection

-The RAF Museum Cosford tells the story of the RAF through its collection and the stories of the people who served in the RAF.
-But the RAF Museum Cosford is more than that.
+The RAF Museum Midlands tells the story of the RAF through its collection and the stories of the people who served in the RAF.
+But the RAF Museum Midlands is more than that.
 Located in the West Midlands it also tells the story of the RAF in this part of the UK.
 During the Second World War, several local people served within the RAF and several aircraft were purchased and donated to the RAF by the people of Wolverhampton.
 Such aircraft were given the name of their donors.

 The idea behind the naming of aircraft in exchange for public donation began in the United Kingdom during the First World War, when the government encouraged donations as a public relations exercise.
 Donations were not raised for any particular aircraft, but a scale was produced to indicate to the public what their money could buy, £1,500 would buy a BE2c, £2,250 a Vickers Gunbus and £3,500 a Short floatplane.

 The scheme was revived during the Second World War by the Minister of Aircraft Production William Maxwell Aitken, then Lord later Baron Beaverbrook, and the Spitfire captured the public imagination like no other aircraft.
 The nominal sum of £5,000 was set as the minimum donation to purchase a Spitfire (despite the actual cost being over £8,000) and communities and individuals around the world responded to raise funds for ‘their’ Spitfire.